9: The Hermit

 In some older Tarot decks, this card was "Time."

-It has been said that the Hermit represents seeking god through personal experience, while the Hierophant seeks god through tradition.
+It has been said that the Hermit represents seeking god through personal experience, while the Hierophant seeks god through tradition (and established religious structure).
 The Hierophant says, "I figure somebody else has already found god.
 All I need to do is read that guy's book."
 The Hermit says, "I want to meet god face-to-face.
 I want to go to the source."

 In the BOTA version of this card (above), the Hermit's headgear is in the shape of the Hebrew letter yod ( י ), which is the tenth letter of the Hebrew alphabet.
 If the Fool is considered to be the first card in the Major Arcana sequence, then this would be the tenth card.